lambdaBoost/Ophanim/README.md

 ## Building a dataset
+The image dataset used for the video was from the [USGS EarthExplorer service](https://earthexplorer.usgs.gov/).
+I used a tiny fraction of what they have availabel.
+You could go pretty crazy with this data - it is an excellent resource

 Bear in mind, this repo is basically just a few scripts.
 You just need to run them in the correct order and edit the global variables at the top.

 There are 2 scripts to build a dataset: